Cloud Security: How to Cover your Blind Spots

 Build the cloud security foundation

-There are threats emerging every day based upon new tactics and techniques.
 Although one may argue that cloud security tenets are no different from the foundational cybersecurity triad: confidentiality, integrity, and availability, innovations in the cloud occur with breakneck speed.
 This makes detecting and protecting your crown jewels in the cloud more difficult unless you keep track of adversaries and their newer tricks.

 Also, while being vigilant, it’s important to routinely check your preparedness using periodic fire drills designed to emulate current threats.
-In tracking the newer threats, we see that more and more enterprises use the MITRE ATT&CKTM framework27.
+In tracking the newer threats, we see that more and more enterprises use the MITRE ATT&CKTM framework.

-There are close to 200 techniques along with the above tactics listed in the MITRE ATT&CK® framework.
+There are close to 200 techniques along with the above tactics listed12 in the MITRE ATT&CK® framework.
 It is recommended to watch for emerging (cloud focused) tactics and techniques and map them to controls for remediation.

 The Centre for Internet Security (CIS) has defined specific controls28 for managing cloud security.
 Applicable controls in each service model in the cloud are defined.